usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ### III-4.4300 Standards to apply.

 Measures taken to remove barriers should comply with the ADA Accessibility Guidelines (ADAAG) contained in the appendix to the
-Department&#39;s rule.Barrier removal in existing facilities does not, however, trigger the accessible path of travel requirement (see III-6.2000).
+Department&#39;s rule.
+Barrier removal in existing facilities does not, however, trigger the accessible path of travel requirement (see III-6.2000).
 Deviations from ADAAG are acceptable only when full compliance with those requirements is not readily achievable.
 In such cases, barrier removal measures may be taken that do not fully